-- 1.12 Chapter 1 outlines the key messages of this AMR and Bradford's Development Plan. - 1.13 Chapter 2 monitors a set of contextual indicators (e.g. population, deprivation) for the Bradford District as a whole to review the baseline conditions and to assess the extent that the Local Plan remains appropriate and is sustainable. - 1.14 Chapters 3 6 provide monitoring and analysis of the implementation and effectiveness of the current policies contained in the Bradford Core Strategy, Bradford City Centre Area Action Plan and Shipley and Canal Road Corridor Area Action Plan through the schedule of 'key plan indicators' (referenced by the prefix IND, see appendix 2) by topic theme, these being: - Economy (chapter 3)
+- 1.13 Chapter 1 outlines the key messages of this AMR and Bradford's Development Plan. - 1.14 Chapter 2 monitors a set of contextual indicators (e.g. population, deprivation) for the Bradford District as a whole to review the baseline conditions and to assess the extent that the Local Plan remains appropriate and is sustainable. - 1.15 Chapters 3 6 provide monitoring and analysis of the implementation and effectiveness of the current policies contained in the Bradford Core Strategy,

+Bradford City Centre Area Action Plan and Shipley and Canal Road Corridor Area Action Plan through the schedule of 'key plan indicators' (referenced by the prefix IND, see appendix 2) by topic theme, these being:

-- Transport and Movement (chapter 4) - Housing (chapter 5) - Environment (chapter 6) - 1.15 These chapters may also include further contextual indicators relevant to their topic theme and are referred to as 'local' indicators.
+- Economy (chapter 3) - Transport and Movement (chapter 4) - Housing (chapter 5) - Environment (chapter 6) - 1.16 These chapters may also include further contextual indicators relevant to their topic theme and are referred to as 'local' indicators.
 There are also other 'operational' and 'corporate' indicators referenced in the Core Strategy.
 However, please note, that there are no targets for these particular indicators, but they will help monitor trends of specific data which may become the source for future monitoring and policy preparation.
-Only a limited selection of these indicators are included in this edition of the AMR but others may be included in future publications. - 1.16 Chapter 7 reviews the performance of Development Management in determining planning applications. - 1.17 Chapter 8 reviews the progress made on preparing planning documents against the Local Development Scheme (LDS). - 1.18 Chapter 9 outlines the Council's actions under the Duty to Cooperate requirements with neighbouring authorities. - 1.19 Chapter 10 reviews the current status of neighbourhood plans in Bradford. - 1.20 Chapter 11 illustrates basic information regarding the Bradford Metropolitan District Council Self-Build and Custom Build Register. - 1.21 Chapter 12 provides information on the Bradford Metropolitan District Council Brownfield Register which identifies sites on brownfield land which are suitable for housing. - 1.22 It is anticipated that this document will provide a framework that will become the basis for future monitoring.
+Only a limited selection of these indicators are included in this edition of the AMR but others may be included in future publications. - 1.17 Chapter 7 reviews the performance of Development Management in determining planning applications. - 1.18 Chapter 8 reviews the progress made on preparing planning documents against the Local Development Scheme (LDS).
+This chapter includes factual updates at publication (October2022). - 1.19 Chapter 9 outlines the Council's actions under the Duty to Cooperate requirements with neighbouring authorities. - 1.20 Chapter 10 reviews the current status of neighbourhood plans in Bradford.
+This chapter includes factual updates at publication (October2022). - 1.21 Chapter 11 illustrates basic information regarding the Bradford Metropolitan District Council Self-Build and Custom Build Register. - 1.22 Chapter 12 provides information on the Bradford Metropolitan District Council Brownfield Register which identifies sites on brownfield land which are suitable for housing. - 1.23 It is anticipated that this document will provide a framework that will become the basis for future monitoring.